WUCL (FM)

-WUCL (105.7 MHz, "105.7 The Legend") is a classic country FM radio station broadcasting in the Meridian, Mississippi, area.
+WUCL (105.7 MHz, "Classic Country 105.7") is a classic country FM radio station broadcasting in the Meridian, Mississippi area.

 WUCL is part of the Alert FM digital alert and messaging system for Lauderdale County first responders.

 History

-On October 28, 2016, the then-WJXM changed their format from urban contemporary (which moved to WKZB 95.1 FM Marion, MS) to classic country, branded as "Classic Country 105.7" (format moved from WUCL 97.9 FM Newton, MS).
+On October 28, 2016, the then-WJXM changed its format from urban contemporary (which moved to WKZB 95.1 FM Marion, MS) to classic country, branded as "Classic Country 105.7" (format moved from WUCL 97.9 FM Newton, MS).
 The station took on the WUCL call sign on November 8, 2016.